lulav/LRS_Documentation/blog/2023-09-18-soft_landing/index.md

 ```

-## Run A Test Simulation Localy With CITROS 🕹️
+## Run A Test Simulation Locally With CITROS 🕹️
 ### Syncing The Project's Setup
 Now we can sync our project settings with CITROS server:
 ```bash